lewagon/dotfiles/01-Ruby/06-Parsing/Reboot-01-Christmas-list/README.md

 end
 ```

-Once your scraper is implement inside your interface, you can search and scrape directly from etsy:
+Once your scraper works on your `results.html` local file, update it to connect to Etsy's results page for any keywords and scrape the online page:
 ```ruby
 require 'open-uri'
 require 'nokogiri'